OBuskas/OBuskas/README.md

 # Front-end Developer
 Brazilian, 28 years old, graduated in Systems Analysis and Development at FIAP, with an analytical, proactive, and communicative profile.
-I work at Transfero Group, in the startup Dinx, where I develop the BackOffice and the subscription website of the financial education platform for children, using Next.js, TypeScript, Tailwind, Shadcn/UI, and Ant Design.
+I work at Transfero Group, in the startup Dinx, where I develop the BackOffice and the subscription website of the financial education platform for children, using JavaScript, TypeScript, React, Next.js, Astro, Tailwind, Shadcn/UI, and Ant Design.
 I started my career in 2023 at PUAH Consultoria, working on customized projects with JavaScript, TypeScript, and React.

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/lucasbarbosadecarvalho/)